By car via Germany and Italy to Greece and at the island of Crete.

 As an alternative to the usual air travel, it is also possible to arrive at Crete by car.
 This journey is practically a part of the actual holiday, with much more sightseeing possibilities on the way and additional almost already a cruise.

-By car to Crete
+By car from UK to Crete

 Anyone who has ever driven by car to Crete, basically has two options: